zhou-dong/zhou-dong.github.io/delta_lake_column_pruning.md

 - Delta Lake efficiently prunes columns for single-level nested arrays.
 - However, when dealing with deeply nested arrays, Spark may read the entire parent structure instead of just the selected fields.
 - For example, if a column is accessed inside a deeply nested array of structs, Spark may load all sibling fields and its children fields, leading to performance overhead.
-- A workaround is to read the shallow fields instead of deeply nested fileds.
+- A workaround is to read the shallow fields instead of deeply nested fields.

 #### 2. Impact of spark.sql.codegen.maxFields.
 - If the total number of fields in a query exceeds the spark.sql.codegen.maxFields limit, Spark may fall back to reading entire rows instead of pruning unnecessary columns.